makersacademy/chitter-challenge/README.md

 * psql \i <then the FULL PATH to the two files found in db/migrations>

-2.5. ### Creating the databases

-  * Connect to psql

-  * Create the databases using the psql command: "CREATE DATABASE chitter;"

-  * Connect to the production database using the pqsl command: "\c chitter;"

-  * Create the cheets table using the psql command: "CREATE TABLE cheets(id SERIAL PRIMARY KEY, posts VARCHAR(60), date VARCHAR(10), time VARCHAR(5));"

-  * Create the users table using the psql command: "CREATE TABLE users(id SERIAL PRIMARY KEY, email VARCHAR(60));"

-  * Repeat steps 1-5 and name this database "chitter_test" (This will be our testing database)

 3. ### Testing

   * run the command 'rackup' to start the server